ddelnano/terraform-provider-mikrotik/docs/resources/dhcp_lease.md

 * blocked - (Optional) Whether to block access for this DHCP client (true\false)

 ### Attributes Reference
-* dynamic - Wether the dhcp lease is static or dynamic.
+* dynamic - Whether the dhcp lease is static or dynamic.
 Dynamic leases are not guaranteed to continue to be assigned to that specific device
 * hostname - The hostname of the device

 ### Import Reference